-My definition is very simple embrace the imperfections of things but it doesnt have a direct translation.
-Cause in traditional Japanese aesthetics, wabi-sabi could be described as finding beauty in things that are imperfect, impermanent, and incomplete.
+My definition is very simple embrace the imperfections of things.
+In traditional Japanese aesthetics, wabi-sabi could be described as finding beauty in things that are imperfect, impermanent, and incomplete.

 This concept is derived from Buddhist teachings.
 It describes a life of simplicity, modesty, intimacy, and appreciation of nature’s ingenuity.
 Wabi-sabi aesthetic is best represented in the Japanese tea ceremonies.